manchuwook/saga-abilities/docs/tabs-styling-fix.md

 - More maintainable code with a single source of truth for tab styling
 - Smoother transitions between tab states with added animation
 - Better integration with Mantine's theme system
+- No more React warnings for unsupported style properties

 ## Styling Details